The Most Commonly Misdiagnosed Symptoms of Autism in Adults

 - Difficulty with self-expression, both verbal and non-verbal, or with quickly processing what other people are saying can be misdiagnosed as a language-based learning disability.

-- People with autism are five times more likely to be picky eaters with narrow food choices and ritualistic eating behaviors, according to a study completed in 2013.
+- Autistic people are five times more likely to be picky eaters with narrow food choices and ritualistic eating behaviors, according to a study completed in 2013.
 This may sometimes be attributed to an eating disorder.

-- Adults with ASD might have a hard time connecting and relating to other people or find it difficult to see things from another person’s perspective, which may be misconstrued as a personality disorder.
+- Autistic adults might have a hard time connecting and relating to other people or find it difficult to see things from another person’s perspective, which may be misconstrued as a personality disorder.

-- Adults with ASD commonly exhibit repetitive or ritualistic behaviors, for example rocking back and forth and eating only certain foods, according to a study published in 2015.
+- Autistic adults commonly exhibit repetitive or ritualistic behaviors, for example rocking back and forth and eating only certain foods, according to a study published in 2015.
 These behaviors might be seen as symptoms of obsessive compulsive disorder.
 Sometimes these behaviors, especially when done in public, are seen as eccentric or odd, or the person may be mislabeled as schizophrenic.

-- Adults with ASD might continue to struggle to manage their emotions.
+- Autistic adults might continue to struggle to manage their emotions.
 They may have sudden outbursts of anger or become withdrawn when overwhelmed.
-These emotional reactions, which are common in those with ASD, might be seen as psychosis, borderline personality disorder, or another mental illness.
+These emotional reactions, which are common in those with ASD, might be seen as neuroticism, borderline personality disorder, or another mental illness.
 Outside of a medical realm, these behaviors might also be misinterpreted as selfishness or immaturity.

-- Those with ASD might be hypersensitive, for example, refusing to eat certain foods because of the texture, becoming irritable in high-stimulus situations, or bristling when touched.
+- Autistic adults might be hypersensitive, for example, refusing to eat certain foods because of the texture, becoming irritable in high-stimulus situations, or bristling when touched.
 This behavior may be misdiagnosed as sensory processing disorder.

 - When adults with ASD become irritable or tense during transitions or if there is a change in routine, they may be diagnosed with generalized anxiety disorder.